-Mark Bradford: Tomorrow is Another Day
+Mark Bradford: Tomorrow Is Another Day

-From September 23, 2018 — March 3, 2019
+From September 22, 2018 — March 3, 2019

-The exhibition concludes with Niagara (2005), a video that takes on new meaning as Black identity continues to evolve and “Black Lives Matter” is an ongoing national conversation.
+The exhibition concludes with Niagara (2005), a video that takes on new meaning as the national perception of Black identity continues to evolve in relation to ongoing conversations around the Black Lives Matter movement.
 Viewers see Melvin, the artist’s former neighbor, walking away from the camera, just as Marilyn Monroe did in the 1953 film of the same name.
 Though Melvin’s ill-fitting clothing and the poor, urban neighborhood surrounding him are heightened by the objectifying angle of the camera, his energetic gait conveys the hope of walking into another tomorrow.

-Organized byTomorrow is Another Day is presented by The Baltimore Museum of Art.
-It is co-curated by BMA Dorothy Wagner Wallace Director Christopher Bedford and BMA Senior Research & Programming Curator and Thaw Chair of Modern Art at Stony Brook University Katy Siegel.
+Co-curated by BMA Dorothy Wagner Wallis Director Christopher Bedford and BMA Senior Research & Programming Curator and Thaw Chair of Modern Art at Stony Brook University Katy Siegel.